Case Studies – Pharmaceuticals, Medical and Medical Devices

 The outcome

 Mars have successfully used Texture Analysis to perfect their pet dental care products.
-Watch this amazing video of the chewing robot in action
+Watch this amazing video of the chewing robot in action.

 PHARMACEUTICAL PACKAGING